What Is SEO? (And How To Be Good At It!)

 Yes, it is true that at one time in history, SERP rank was the be-all-and-end-all of SEO.
 We are no longer in that era.

-Today, your site needs to prove that it's authoritative, useful, well-read, and gets lots of incoming links and clicks for it to move up the rankings.
+Today, your site needs to prove that it's authoritative, useful, well-read and gets many incoming links and clicks to increase the rankings.
 Think of it like this, if your site is coming up on page 1 for a search that doesn't relate to your product, you're still ranking.

 Focus on your content, creating articles that answer the questions people are asking about your industry or that solve their problems; use keywords correctly and scatter in some appropriate links—and your site will move up the rankings in an organic way that will encourage yet more click-throughs.